franckbonin/tv_grab_uk_sky/Readme.md

 \# open EyeTV with xmltv file
 open -a EyeTV /Library/WebServer/Documents/eyetv/xmltv.xml

-## Make your script executable
+### Make your script executable
  sudo chmod 755 /Library/WebServer/Documents/eyetv/update.sh
-## And make your script automatically called every dat. to do so edit your crontab :
+### And make your script automatically called every day.
+To do so edit your crontab :
  crontab -e
-## type ‘i’ to enter insert mode and enter the following:
+### type ‘i’ to enter insert mode and enter the following:
  15 07 * * * /Library/WebServer/Documents/eyetv/update.sh

-## This should import your data every morning at 7:15 AM.
+### This should import your data every morning at 7:15 AM.
 Test it out:
  /Library/WebServer/Documents/eyetv/update.sh
+### Eye tv should be lanched at the and of the process
+### go to channels list and choose xmltv as program provide

+## Enjoy !